OpenSourcingLaw/ai.law/01-Introduction.md

 **AI inputs** - concerning the data used by AI technologies, including its subjects (human or otherwise); sources (how it is gathered) and formats (originating in text, image or video).

-**AI outputs** - concerning the outcomes reached by AI techonologies, including its uses to profile and target (individuals), to decision .
+**AI outputs** - concerning the outcomes reached by AI techonologies, including its uses to profile and target (individuals), to decision (with financial or legal effect) and to  .

 **AI form** - concerning the physical manifesation of AI as a visual and or audio representation.

+## Industries and sectors of interest